We asked members to get involved in an evaluation of remote physiotherapy service delivery in the UK.

 Comparison between remote and face-to-face models of service delivery is vital so that looking to the future we know how to reconfigure rehabilitation services in a way that is equitable and effective for patients and makes best use of resources.

 The impact of remote physiotherapy delivery

-The CSP has commissioned a research team at the University of Manchester (UoM) to evaluate the impact of remote physiotherapy delivery for a wide range of patients and settings.
+The CSP therefore commissioned a research team at the University of Manchester (UoM) to evaluate the impact of remote physiotherapy delivery for a wide range of patients and settings.

-The project will capture learning about new remote rehabilitation models and ways of working alongside the evidence for digital rehabilitation before Covid-19.
-Findings will help us:
+The project aims to capture learning about new remote rehabilitation models and ways of working alongside the evidence for digital rehabilitation before Covid-19.
+The findings will help us to: